soheeparklee/soheeparklee.github.io/_posts/2025-12-10-DAW-system-3-8-partitions.md

 - the triangles goes from 12 o' clock : sector 0
 - it turns like the clock direction

+✔️ **Unit**

+- intersection of track and sector
+- all unites save the same bytes, although in the picture, size looks different
+- no matter distance to the center

+- The external units and internal units save the same bytes
+- The internal units have more information compressed
+- this means the information stored in internal units are more safe

 ✔️ **Unit 0**

 - intersection of sector 0 and circle 0
 - ⭐️ unit 0 stores the **booting system** of my disk
-- if we damage unit 0, the disk is useless, as we cannot run the booting system
+- 😭 if we damage unit 0, the disk is useless, as we cannot run the booting system
 - also the **key of transparent encryption** in linux is stored in Unit 0

 - But modern disks have a copy of unit 0 in the **interior** unit of the **last** disk